‘Barbie’ leads Golden Globe nominations with 9, followed closely by ‘Oppenheimer’

 Yorgos Lanthimos’ “Poor Things” and Scorsese’s “Killers of the Flower Moon” both received seven nominations each.
 “Poor Things” saw nominations for Lanthimos, its actors Emma Stone, Mark Ruffalo, Willem Dafoe, and Tony McNamara for screenplay.
 “Killers of the Flower Moon” got nods for Scorsese, for direction and co-writing the screenplay with Eric Roth, and stars Leonardo DiCaprio, Lily Gladstone and Robert De Niro.

 Stone, who was also nominated for the Showtime series “The Curse,” said in a statement that she was “Feeling extremely bewildered and thankful for it all.”
-She also said her “Poor Things” character Bella Baxter is her favorite and that she was “so grateful for the opportunity to be a part of this magical film experience.”
+She also said her “Poor Things” character Bella Baxter is her favorite.

+DiCaprio praised Gladstone in his statement: “She is the soul of our film and helped to bring this sinister and painful part of our nation’s history to life,” he wrote.
+The film is about the murders of wealthy Osage individuals in Oklahoma in the early 20th century.

-“Succession” was the top-nominated television program, with nine nods including for series stars Brian Cox, Jeremy Strong, Sarah Snook and Kieran Culkin.
+“Succession” was the top-nominated television program, with nine nods including for series stars Brian Cox, Jeremy Strong, Sarah Snook and Kieran Culkin, followed by Hulu’s “The Bear.”

-The box office achievement category nominated eight films, including “Taylor Swift: The Eras Tour,” “The Super Mario Bros.
-Movie,” “Oppenheimer,” “Spider-Man: Across the Spider-Verse,” “Mission: Impossible -Dead Reckoning,” “John Wick: Chapter 4” and “Guardians of the Galaxy Vol. 3.”
-Several years ago the Oscars attempted to add a similar “popular film” category, but it proved to be an immensely unpopular decision and was scuttled amid backlash.

 As always there were some big surprises, like Jennifer Lawrence getting nominated for her bawdy R-rated comedy “No Hard Feelings” for best performance by a female actor in a musical or comedy.
 She was nominated alongside Robbie, Stone and Fantasia Barrino (“The Color Purple”), Natalie Portman (“May December”) and Alma Pöysti (“Fallen Leaves”).

-Lawrence, in a statement said she had so much fun making the movie that “it almost feels wrong to accept such an honor – but I will!!!… I cannot wait for some lukewarm Chardonnay.
-Let’s go!!!”
+Barrino heard the news from her husband who she immediately called back to make sure she wasn’t dreaming.

+“My voice is shot because I’ve been screaming, crying and just telling God, ‘Thank you.’
+I almost allowed fear to hinder me from this role, to keep me from this role,” she told the AP through tears.
+She’s been on the road for work and said she’s excited to go home and experience it with her children.

-“The Color Purple” was expected to do better with the Golden Globes.
+“The Color Purple” was expected to do better.
 The adaption of the stage musical got only two nominations total, both for actors, for Barrino and Danielle Brooks for her supporting performance.
+Left out was Colman Domingo, who was nominated for best drama actor for “Rustin.”

-Cord Jefferson’s comedy “American Fiction” also came up with only two nods, best musical or comedy and for lead actor Jeffrey Wright.
+Cord Jefferson’s comedy “American Fiction” also came up with only two nods, best musical or comedy and for lead actor Jeffrey Wright, who plays a frustrated writer.

+“I don’t think it’s totally healthy to think about these things too much, but they’re there, so one does,” Wright told the AP Monday.
+“I’m really pleased that the film is being recognized more so than my own personal recognition.”

 Sofia Coppola’s widely acclaimed “Priscilla” got only one nomination, for actor Cailee Spaeny’s portrayal of Priscilla Presley.
 Her category mates in best female performance in a drama include Gladstone, Annette Bening for “Nyad,” Sandra Hüller for “Anatomy of a Fall,” Greta Lee for “Past Lives” and Carey Mulligan for “Maestro.”